pypy/pypy/pypy/doc/stm.rst

 behavior did not change because we are using ``TransactionQueue``.
 All the calls still *appear* to execute in some serial order.

-However, the performance typically does not increase out of the box.
+A typical usage of ``TransactionQueue`` goes like that: at first, the performance does not increase.
-In fact, it is likely to be worse at first.
+In fact, it is likely to be worse.
 Typically, this is indicated by the total CPU usage, which remains low (closer to 1 than N cores).
 First note that it is expected that the CPU usage should not go much higher than 1 in the JIT warm-up phase: you must run a